aHVzY2g/docuseal/README.md

   </div>
 </h1>
 <h3 align="center">
 This is a DocuSeal fork intended for security and privacy upgrades.
+It also implements the creation and login of the User via the `Remote-User` header.
+This allows for seamless integration with systems that use this header for authentication.
 Consider upstream DocuSeal first.
 </h3>

 See: